revinate/unification/styleguide-markdown.md

 - Checkboxes and radio buttons get an additional wrapper div of `.checkbox` and `.radio` respectively.
 Labels should also wrap input elements here.
 - Custom select boxes for multiselect, live search and option groups use the bootstrap-select plugin.
 Details can be found at <a href="https://silviomoreto.github.io/bootstrap-select/examples/" target="_blank">silviomoreto.github.io/bootstrap-select/examples/</a>.
 - Submit button uses standard button styles, but can be made a block element by applying the `.full-width` class.
+- Call `$('input selector').daterangepicker()` to turn an input field into a Date Range Picker with jQuery
+- Date Range Picker depends on `moment.js`
+- Visit http://www.daterangepicker.com/ for further instructions and examples with jQuery
+- Visit https://github.com/fragaria/angular-daterangepicker for further instructions and examples with Angular

     @example